Exo2EgoDVC: Dense Video Captioning of Egocentric Procedural Activities Using Web Instructional Videos: Abstract

 \section{Abstract}

 We propose a novel benchmark for cross-view knowledge transfer of dense video captioning, adapting models from web instructional videos with exocentric views to an egocentric view.
 While dense video captioning (predicting time segments and their captions) is primarily studied with exocentric videos (\eg, YouCook2), benchmarks with egocentric videos are restricted due to data scarcity.
 To overcome the limited video availability, transferring knowledge from abundant exocentric web videos is demanded as a practical approach.
 However, learning the correspondence between exocentric and egocentric views is difficult due to their dynamic view changes.
-The web videos contain mixed views focusing on either human body actions or close-up hand-object interactions, while the egocentric view is constantly shifting as the camera wearer moves.
+The web videos contain shots showing either full-body or hand regions, while the egocentric view is constantly shifting.
 This necessitates the in-depth study of cross-view transfer under complex view changes.
-In this work, we first create a real-life egocentric dataset (EgoYC2) whose captions are shared with YouCook2, enabling transfer learning between these datasets assuming their ground-truth is accessible.
-To bridge the view gaps, we propose a view-invariant learning method using adversarial training in both the pre-training and fine-tuning stages.
-While the pre-training is designed to learn invariant features against the mixed views in the web videos, the view-invariant fine-tuning further mitigates the view gaps between both datasets.
-We validate our proposed method by studying how effectively it overcomes the view change problem and efficiently transfers the knowledge to the egocentric domain.
-Our benchmark pushes the study of the cross-view transfer into a new task domain of dense video captioning and will envision methodologies to describe egocentric videos in natural language.
+To this end, we first create a real-life egocentric dataset (EgoYC2) whose captions follow the definition of YouCook2 captions, enabling transfer learning between these datasets with access to their ground-truth.
+To bridge the view gaps, we propose a view-invariant learning method using adversarial training, which consists of pre-training and fine-tuning stages.
+Our experiments confirm the effectiveness of overcoming the view change problem and knowledge transfer to egocentric views.
+Our benchmark pushes the study of cross-view transfer into a new task domain of dense video captioning and envisions methodologies that describe egocentric videos in natural language.